Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Introduction

-For the prediction task, we consider the intraday logarithmic returns, tweet counts over 15-minute time frames, and other publicly available Twitter data.
-To analyse the impact of social media, we extracted semantic information and user interaction statistics from over 30 million Bitcoin-related tweets.
+For the prediction task, we considered the intraday logarithmic returns, along with publicly available Twitter data, such as tweet counts over 15-minute time frames.
+Furthermore, we extracted semantic information and user interaction statistics from over 30 million Bitcoin-related tweets.
 The text content of tweets has to be “interpreted”, i.e., assigned emotional sentiment, or some other machine-comprehensive meaning.
 Here we used Valence Aware Dictionary for Sentiment Reasoning (VADER)~\cite{vader}, a well-known natural language processing tool for extracting emotional sentiment of textual data.
-Noting that certain players in both cryptocurrency market, as well as in social media are more influential than others, we also incorporated tweet owner's account statistics, such as follower count, verified status, and activity to our feature space.
+Noting that certain players in both cryptocurrency market and in social media are more influential than others, we also incorporated statistics of user accounts, such as follower count, verified status, and activity to our feature space.
 This allowed us to separately examine the importance of individual tweets and the potential influence of notable agents.
 To perform a comparative analysis of different feature sets, we designed a deep learning architecture that can flexibly make use of different feature spaces.
 We conducted ablation studies to statistically compare the information content of different feature sets, while controlling for the added complexity of model architectures and parameter spaces.
-We first showed that the deep learning models are promising tools for Bitcoin volatility forecasting, outperforming classic financial forecasting methods.
+We first showed that the deep learning models are promising tools for Bitcoin volatility forecasting, outperforming classical financial forecasting methods.
 We then upgraded the most promising deep learning model to allow for Twitter-related features.
-Our results suggested that certain, but not all features of social media are accurate and useful predictors of inter-day Bitcoin volatility.
+Our results suggested that certain (but not all) features of social media are accurate and useful predictors of inter-day Bitcoin volatility.

+We designed the study such that the model architectures are preserved under changes in feature sets and data formats.
+In this way, a statistically significant and efficient comparison is possible.
+To encourage the extension of this study via more sophisticated analyses that are outside the scope of the current work, e.g., of possible interaction effects of feature sets, or employing more complex neural models such as Graph Neural Networks, we are making code and dataset public in \href{https://github.com/meakbiyik/ask-who-not-what}{github.com/meakbiyik/ask-who-not-what}.